Forums » StepMania Releases » StepMania (AppImage for Linux)

 -

 I hope I am not breaking any rules or whatever for doing this though.
 I'm just trying to help and provide users with an easy and quick method to play StepMania on Linux without having to compile the source code from scratch or install dependencies manually.
-It would be nice to have an AppImage for OutFox too, but I think that one would have to be built on Ubuntu 16.04 as well (or 17.10 because that was the last version where the Mesa libraries do not depend on the GLVND stuff).

-Last edited: 29 July 2023 9:23pm
+Last edited: 29 October 2025 2:21pm

 Reply